 By being proactive, you can make a significant difference in your child’s developmental journey and access the right support services.
 Educating yourself as a caregiver is crucial; it equips you with the knowledge and skills to provide effective support at home, make informed choices, and improve your child’s behavioral outcomes.

 At Rori Care, we’re here to help!
-We offer free consultations with our Board Certified Behavior Analyst to assist families in navigating these challenges.
+We offer with our Board Certified Behavior Analyst to assist families in navigating these challenges.
 As Kerry Magro wisely said, "Autism is not a tragedy.
 Ignorance is a tragedy."
 Let’s explore this together!

 Once you spot potential signs of autism, it's important to understand when do you get diagnosed with autism by seeking a professional evaluation.
 Here’s how to move forward: